resbazSQL/lc-webscraping/_episodes/01-introduction.md

 </tr>
 <tr>
     <td> How the site appeared when this lesson was written. </td>
-    <td> How the site appeared on the . </td>
+    <td> How the site appeared on the 12th of June 2018. </td>
 </tr>
 </table>

 Crucially, going to the [wayback machine at archive.org](https://web.archive.org/web/*/https://www.ola.org/en/members/current) indicates that this *governmental archive* was indexed on June 12, 2018.
 Far too late to save the data from the previous election.
 When you think a site is important enough to scrape, the site is important enough to archive.
 Visiting the site at [archive.org](https://archive.org) can (unless their robots.txt file prohibits it), index the site.

 Another service used by many law libraries is [perma.cc](https://perma.cc), which makes delightful short URIs which are good for including in papers.
 In fact, you may have noticed that the site we just scraped in the exercise above was a permanent record created through perma.cc!

 ### Consider other options